h-ohsaki/qutechat/README.md

 3. Focus the input form field (i.e., `Send a messge...' field at the bottom of ChatGPT).

-4. On Emacs, select the region in the current buffer as query sentences or move to the point (i.e., the cursor in Emacs) at around the query sentences.
-Type `C-c q` or execute `M-x qutechat-send-region`.
+4. On Emacs, move the point (i.e., the cursor in Emacs) in or at the end of the paragraph of query sentence(s).
+Alternatively, you can select the region containing query sentences.
+Then, type `C-c q` or execute `M-x qutechat-send`.

 5. The query is automatically submitted to ChatGPT in your qutebrower.
    The response from ChatGPT should soon be displayed on the qutebrower

-6. Once the response is displayed, type `C-c Q` or execute M-x qutechat-display-reply from Emacs.
+6. Once the response is displayed, type `C-c Q` or execute M-x qutechat-insert-reply from Emacs.
 The response from ChatGPT is inserted at the current point in Emacs.

 # PATCH TO QUTEBROWSER